Prescription weight loss that puts you first

 Ozempic is considered safe for most people when used as prescribed, but it has potential side effects.
 It’s important to use Ozempic under the supervision of a healthcare professional and alert them if you experience anything unexpected.

 • Ozempic is active in the brain.
-Brain-related side effects make sense considering GLP-1s target the brain reward pathways.
-We just don’t fully understand how this may relate to fogginess or forgetfulness yet.
+Brain-related side effects are possible, considering GLP-1s target the brain reward pathways.

 • There are other options.
 If you’re using Ozempic and experience brain fog or related side effects that are concerning to you, know that you can try something else.
 In addition to healthy lifestyle habits like nutrition and movement, you can discuss other weight loss medications with your healthcare provider.